ideditor/schema-builder/README.md

 - `outDirectory`: `string`, The relative directory of the built data files intended for distribution.
 Be aware that everything in this directory will be overwritten when building.
 Defaults to `dist`.
 - `sourceLocale`: `string`, The code of the language/locale used for the translatable strings in the data files.
 Defaults to `en`.
-- `taginfoProjectInfo`, `object`, Project metadata required by TagInfo.
+- `taginfoProjectInfo`: `object`, Project metadata required by TagInfo.
 If this info is not provided, the `taginfo.json` file will not be built.
 See the [schema](https://github.com/taginfo/taginfo-projects/blob/master/taginfo-project-schema.json) for more details.
 - `processPresets`: `function(presets)`, An opportunity to edit the built presets.
 - `processFields`: `function(fields)`, An opportunity to edit the built fields.
 - `processCategories`: `function(categories)`, An opportunity to edit the built preset categories.